 Edit Interview Kit

 An interview kit is comprised of 3 major elements: Focus Attributes on Scorecards, Interview Prep, and Custom Questions.
 In this section, we will briefly cover the purpose of each section.
+When you have finished editing the interview kit, click Save.

 Focus Attributes on Scorecards